The workplace is changing, we’re moving away from the traditional working environment and moving towards a more flexible way of working.

 We believe that first impressions have a lasting effect and lay the foundations for success at PayFit.

 "I was pleasantly surprised with the onboarding process.
-Starting from the welcome package that I received at home, containing a handwritten card signed by all my future colleagues to the welcome breakfast and lunch on the first day.
-My buddy helped me to settle in and I couldn’t be happier.
-This is making the adventure fun and exciting."
+Starting from the welcome package that I received at home containing a handwritten card signed by all my future colleagues, to the welcome breakfast and lunch on the first day.
+My buddy helped me to settle in and I couldn’t be happier."

 Madalina, PayFit UK's Customer Care Manager - joined in July 2019